 Overall, seems like that's a pretty good investment.

-(Jeffrey Pittenger/US Presswire)Bad luck blotter: Penn State receiver Devon Smith and former defensive end Jack Crawford were the victims of poor decisions and bad luck on March 15 when a police officer was responding to a potential break-in and found drugs and drug paraphernalia in the apartment.
+the victims of poor decisions and bad luck on March 15 when a police officer was responding to a potential break-in and found drugs and drug paraphernalia in the apartment.

 The police originally found a grinder commonly used for grinding marijuana, a scale and several blunts in an ashtray and decided to get a search warrant and ultimately seized the blunts, a bottle of liquor, a grinder, a scale, a plastic bag with suspected marijuana and prescription drugs, police told Penn State student paper the Daily Collegian.